-1. Type support in the taskbar search box, and then select the HP Support Assistant app.
+Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app.

-- 2. Select Troubleshooting and fixes. - 3.
-Select Diagnostics, and then select HP PC Hardware Diagnostics Windows. - 4.
+- 2. Select Fixes & Diagnostics. - 3.
+Select Run hardware diagnostics, and then select Launch. - 4.
 When the tool opens, select the type of diagnostic test that you want to run, and then follow the on-screen instructions. - NOTE: To stop a diagnostic test, select Cancel.